Pending Nominations

 The order of comments for nominations under consideration during the Discussion and Action portion on the agenda will proceed as follows: The Commission will first hear from the nominator or his/her/their designee.
 The nominator or his/her/their designee will have ten (10) minutes to speak.
 The Commission will then hear from the property owner(s) or his/her/their designee.
 Each property owner or his/her/their designee of an individually nominated property will have ten (10) minutes to speak.
 Each property owner or his/her/their designee whose property is within the boundaries of a nominated district will have five (5) minutes to speak.
 Individuals representing local, state, federal, and tribal governments, will each have five (5) minutes to speak.
 Any member of the general public will have three (3) minutes to speak.
 Those members of the public who require a translator will be allocated twice the time otherwise defined.
 Within this stated order of commenters, those in the room will be heard from first and then those participating via Zoom or telephone.

-Presentations shall be submitted at least 7 days prior to the meeting and shall not go beyond the allowable time frame for the applicable comment period.
+Presentations regarding agenda items shall be submitted to OHP staff at least seven (7) days prior to the meeting, and shall not go beyond the allowable time frame for the applicable comment period.
+Presentations, along with any other public comment to be presented to the SHRC for the May 9, 2025 meeting, must be received by 9:00 AM on Friday, May 2, 2025.
+Submit comments to CalSHPO.shrc@parks.ca.gov.

 PLEASE NOTE